CHIUHI2/word-frequency-refactor-2020-7-15-7-42-54-297-2020-10-19-5-54-25-301/README.md

 # Refactoring Steps
 ## Step 1 - Test Protection
   1. check if has test, if not, create test case first
+      - implement test for testing the try catch function as I have code refactoring on it
   2. run test and ensure all test passed
 ## Step 2 - Read Code
   1. understand the logic and the purposes of the coding